 The Aim Controller changes the game on so many levels.
 We have been using the DS4 controller and PlayStation VR together ever since it came out in October.
 But with the Aim Controller in hand, while you are in that world, on that planet, you are holding that gun in a way that can only really be told is experienced on PlayStation VR.
-The Aim Controller is so accurate and it really only takes you a few minutes to get used to the lay out of the Aim Controller which has all the buttons of a DS4, but laid out in such a way that is so comfortable that once use it, it will feel so natural.
-The front of the controller has a analog stick and acts as the left portion of the DS4 and right above the analog stick as the share and options buttons.
+The Aim Controller is so accurate and it really only takes you a few minutes to get used to the layout of the Aim Controller which has all the buttons of a DS4, but laid out in such a way that is so comfortable that once use it, it will feel so natural.
+The front of the controller has an analog stick and acts as the left portion of the DS4 and right above the analog stick as the share and options buttons.
 On the back as the analog stick and surrounding it are the x, square, circle and triangle buttons you would find on the right portion of the DS4 and yes the analog buttons can be pressed in to help you run.

 The great thing about the Aim Controller is the software is open source, so don’t think that it will only work with Farpoint.
 So far it also works with Dick Wilde.
 The Brookhaven Experiment will receive a patch in June for Aim Controller Support and the upcoming Arizona Sunshine will also have support.
 So if you plan on getting Farpoint, you are better off cost wise to get the bundle that includes the game and Aim Controller.